 These new cryptocurrencies are extremely dangerous.
 But they pose a great opportunity if you’re smart.
 They occasionally skyrocket much faster than either ETH or BTC.

 Of course, they also fall much faster than either ETH or BTC.
 So they present an extremely dangerous but potentially lucrative opportunity.
-This opportunity isn’t available on GDAX and Kraken.
+This opportunity isn’t available on GDAX.